 Approval This program is fully approved by the Virginia Board of Nursing.

-Occupational objective Employment opportunities include nursing homes, hospices, public health and community nursing, medical offices and clinics, and acute and long-term care facilities.
-For application materials and additional program information, please see our Health Technology website at http://www.virginiawestern.edu/ httpracticalnursing.
+Occupational Objective Employment opportunities include nursing homes, hospices, public health and community nursing, medical offices and clinics, and acute and long-term care facilities.

-Curriculum admission guidelines and procedure for the Class of 2009
+Curriculum Admission Guidelines and Procedure for the Class of 2010